 Dr. Johnston has performed countless psychological assessments throughout his career at the hospital, for insurance companies, employers, the Behavioural Sciences Centre as well as at his own practice, Thunder Bay Psychology.

 Registered Clinical Psychologist

-Dan Boudreau is a registered social worker in good standing with the Ontario College of Social Workers and Social Service Workers.
+Dan Boudreau is a licensed social worker in good standing with the Ontario College of Social Workers and Social Service Workers.
 He is also a member of the Ontario Association of Social Workers.
-He has been working full time as a Mental Health Counselor for over 25 years, the last 19 with Thunder Bay Regional Health Sciences Centre.
-He is also on faculty for the Northern Ontario School of Medicine, supervising second year psychiatry residents for Cognitive Behavioural Therapy.
+Dan joined our team in 2019, but has been working full time as a Mental Health Counselor for over 25 years.
+For over two decades he has been working with the Thunder Bay Regional Health Sciences Centre, and is also on faculty for the Northern Ontario School of Medicine to supervise psychiatry residents for Cognitive Behavioural Therapy.

 Dan is passionate about the therapeutic relationship he has with his clients, and is very passionate about working with each and every individual he sees.
 He has extensive training in a number of therapy models including, Cognitive Behavioural Therapy, Interpersonal Therapy, Solution-focused therapy, Acceptance and Commitment Therapy and Cognitive Processing Therapy.